Horatio Williams Foundation chartered 700 Detroit students to Cedar Point

 “I always wanted to reward the kids for doing a good job in school,” said Williams, who started his non-profit work almost 15 years ago.
 “Since they got rid of the Michigan State Fairgrounds, we were looking for an amusement park that had some big rides for the kids, so we decided to come to Cedar Point.”

-The trip to Cedar Point was completely free for all attendees, which included the bus ride there, entry into the park, a free Dri-FIT shirt, and a free picnic, all made possible by generous donations from the likes of Coca-Cola, UAW-Ford, MGM Casino, Karmanos Cancer Institute, Coming Attraction, Suburban Collection, and many others.
+The trip to Cedar Point was completely free for all attendees, which included the bus ride there, entry into the park, a free Dri-FIT shirt, and a free picnic, all made possible by generous donations from the likes of HAP, Coca-Cola Company, Barton-Malow, UAW-Ford, MGM, Karmanos Kids, Coming Attraction, AVL, Suburban Collection, and many others.
 What started off with one 15-passenger van 11 years ago with Williams and his team, has turned into a citywide effort by some elite corporate sponsors and individual sponsors, making sure deserving children and families in Detroit enjoy their summer in a major way.

 “We have kids that have been coming with us since they were 7-years-old, and they are 17 now,” said Williams.
 “It’s a trip they look forward to every year and it’s a great event for parents who can’t afford it.
 Cedar Point tickets are $60 and that’s not including the cost to get down here to Ohio, along with food, games, and souvenirs.
 Say that parent has four kids: that’s $300 just to get in the gate.
 So, we’ve been able to help entire families over the years with this trip.”